Expert review by:

 “The other thing alcohol does to the skin is inflame the tissue.
 This quickly shows up in the skin in the form of breakouts and puffiness.
 It also creates redness.
 At first, you think, oh I’m a little red, no big deal, but over a long period of time, it can become really noticeable.

 Professor Lowe says: “alcohol can trigger rosacea, a chronic redness in the skin because the blood vessels enlarge and produce more blood flow.
 Though the redness can go down, over time it can lead to a permanent enlargement of the blood vessels and visible thread veins on the skin.

 Alcoholic drinks are high in sugar – white wine and cocktails are especially bad for this.
 If you’re overindulging it will often show up as spots.
 Professor Lowe says there’s another reason for bad skin after drinking too much.
 “Alcohol can make people stressed and anxious and this stress produces the androgen hormones that stimulate acne.”

 “I found I suffered quite badly from eczema after drinking too much, and would come out in nasty rashes.
 This is because alcohol can deplete healthy levels of the important bacteria that live in our gut.
 The bacteria helps to regulate our immune system, which is important in managing inflammatory skin conditions like eczema.”

 But the good news is if you give up alcohol your skin, like any other organ, has the ability to regenerate.
 One of the things that’s helped keep me off the booze for the last six months is that I’ve got a clear, glowing complexion now, which I never used to have.

-And so as well as saving a fortune on booze, I’m saving money on beauty treatments.
-As my friend Maggie said to me yesterday, “I have to spend hundreds of pounds at a health farm to look as bright-eyed and bushy-tailed as you, Daisy – and staying sober is free.”
+As well as saving a fortune on booze, I’m saving money on beauty treatments.
+As my friend Maggie said to me yesterday, “I have to spend hundreds of pounds at a health farm to look as bright-eyed and bushy-tailed as you – and all I say to that is, staying sober is free.”